ThrowTheSwitch/Unity/docs/UnityHelperScriptsGuide.md

 If you are using CMock, it is very likely that you are already passing an array of plugins to CMock.
 You can just use the same array here.

 This script will just ignore the plugins that don't require additional support.

+This option can also be specified at the command prompt as `--cexception`

 ##### `:include_extensions`